ValveSoftware/counter-strike_rules_and_regs/major-supplemental-rulebook.md

 This document does not contain all of the rules of the tournament; only the ones we require to be uniform across all Major events.
 For the complete body of tournament rules for your event, contact the tournament organizer.

-If you would like to contact the CS:GO team with questions or comments, feel free to send an email to csgoteamfeedback [at] valvesoftware.com, with the subject #MajorsRule.
+If you would like to contact the CS team with questions or comments, feel free to send an email to csgoteamfeedback [at] valvesoftware.com, with the subject #MajorsRule.

 ## Tournament Organizer Obligations
 *What is expected of tournament organizers with respect to this document.*